ChrisForti/time-lapse-exp/README.md

 # time-lapse-exp

- This repository contains all the code that i will be utilizing in time lapse photography projects
+ This repository contains all the code that i will be utilizing in timelapse, and hyperlapse photography projects